Constraining $F(R)$ bouncing cosmologies with primordial black holes: Results

-In Fig. \ref{fig:Pdelta_vs_alpha}, we depict the power spectrum $\mathcal{P}_\delta(k)$, having taken into account the linear relation between $\delta$ and $\zeta$, for different values of $\alpha$ and for $C=0.1\alpha$.
+In Fig. \ref{fig:Pdelta_vs_alpha}, we depict the curvature power spectrum $\mathcal{P}_\zeta(k)$ [\Eq{eq:P_zeta_close_to_the_bounce}] on superhorizon scales, for different values of $\alpha$ and for $C=0.1\alpha$.
 As we can see, the power spectrum increases by increasing the value of $\alpha$.
 This behaviour can be understood if one sees how the maximum allowed value of $k$, which corresponds to the lowest scale of the problem at hand, varies with $\alpha$.
-In particular, as we can see from \Eq{eq:k_bounds}, we can easily show that as $\alpha$ increases the value of $k_\mathrm{max}$ increases as well, hence the power spectrum shifts to higher values of $k$, i.e. to smaller scales.
-Consequently, as approaching smaller and smaller scales one starts to probe the granularity of the energy density field, entering in this way the non linear regime where $\mathcal{P}_\mathrm{\delta}\gg 1$.
+In particular, as we can see from \Eq{eq:k_bounds}, the value of $k_\mathrm{max}$ increases with an increase of $\alpha$, hence the power spectrum shifts to higher values of $k$, i.e. to smaller scales.
+Consequently, as approaching smaller and smaller scales one starts to probe the granularity of the energy density field, entering in this way the non linear regime where $\mathcal{P}_\mathrm{\zeta}(k)\gg 1$.
 Hence, one can clearly understand the tendency of the power spectrum to increase with increasing $\alpha$, given the fact that it probes smaller scales which become non-linear.

-However, these small scales where the matter power spectrum becomes non-linear are naturally smoothed out when computing the PBH mass function through the window and transfer functions introduced in \Sec{sec:PBH}.
+In order to avoid the presence of non linearities, one could abruptly cut the curvature power spectrum at values smaller than unity in order to ensure the validity of the linear perturbative regime.
+However, given the fact that PBH formation is a non-linear process since it takes place in overdensity regions where $\delta>\delta_\mathrm{c}\sim \mathcal{O}(1)$ the introduction of an abrupt cutoff would dramatically decrease the PBH abundance to values orders of magnitude smaller than its real value.
+The correct way to remove these non-linear scales is actually through the introduction of the non-linear transfer function which has not yet been extracted and requires high cost $N$ body simulations which go beyond the scope of this work~\cite{Young:2019osy}.
+Consequently, as it is standardly adopted within the context of the PBH literature, these small non-linear scales are naturally smoothed out when computing the PBH mass function through the use of a window function introduced in \Sec{sec:PBH}.